kbrw/ewebmachine/README.md

-Ewebmachine.Sup is a default supervisor for web application, it launches mochiweb configured to use webmachine with the following configuration :
+Ewebmachine.Sup is a default supervisor for web application, it launches mochiweb configured to use webmachine with the following configuration options (`start_link` dictlist parameter):

-* *listen ip* : environment variable {:ewebmachine, :ip} or "0.0.0.0"
+* *listen ip* : default to "0.0.0.0"
-* *listen port* : environment variable {:ewebmachine, :port} or 7272
+* *listen port* : default to 7272
-* *log_dir* : environment variable {:ewebmachine, :port} or "priv/log"
+* *log_dir* : default to "priv/log"
-* *dispatch* :
-  environment variable {:ewebmachine, :routes} lists the ewebmachine module routes to be include
+* *dispatch* : lists the ewebmachine module routes to be include, mandatory

 ## Default Application ##

-Ewebmachine.App is a default OTP application for web application, it launches only the default supervisor Ewebmachine.Sup.
+Ewebmachine.App is a default OTP application for web application, it launches only the default supervisor Ewebmachine.Sup, with parameters defined by the ewebmachine application environment.

 ## Initial State ##

-An initial state (which is used in webmachine "init" function) can be declared with `ini`.
+An initial state (which is used in webmachine "init" function) can be declared with `ini`, the default one is a list (because of the resource
+        function response shortut described below)

     resource [] do
       ini [:init]